bruno-415/music-video/README.md

 -----------------------------------
 1. Fork [this repository](https://github.com/APCSLowell/Starfield)
 2. First, finish the `NormalParticle` class.
 It will need the following members:
   * 5 member variables: X and Y positions, Color, Angle and Speed.
-(Hint use doubles for X, Y, Speed and Angle)
+(Hint: use doubles for X, Y, Speed and Angle)
   * `NormalParticle()`, the class constructor
   * `void move()`, Takes the cos of the angle times the speed and adds it to the X coordinate.
 Does the same to Y with the sin of the angle.
   * `void show()`, draws the particle in the correct color